-Web (Recharge 3-6).
-Melee Weapon Attack: +8 to hit, range 30/60 ft, one Large or smaller creature.
-Hit: The creature is Restrained by webbing.
-As an action, the Restrained creature can make a DC 13 Strength check, escaping from the webbing on a success.
+Web (Recharge 5-6).
+Ranged Weapon Attack: +10 to hit, range 30/60 ft., one Large or smaller creature.
+Hit: The creature is restrained by webbing.
+As an action, the restrained creature can make a DC 14 Strength check, escaping from the webbing on a success.
 The effect also ends if the webbing is destroyed.
-The webbing has AC 10, 15 hit points, vulnerability to fire damage and immunity to bludgeoning, poison and psychic damage.
+The webbing has AC 10, 15 hit points, vulnerability to fire damage, and immunity to bludgeoning, poison, and psychic damage.
+Fearsome Gaze.
+The Great Spider can look an enemy in the eyes and paralyze them with fear.
+This is considered a spell action (so it can't be combined with a melee attack).
+It may select one target within 20 feet and force that creature to make a DC 13 Wisdom saving throw.
+On a failed save, the creature gains the paralysed condition for 1d4 rounds and the Great Spider may use any of its attacks (including webbing) as a bonus action against the paralysed target.
+Once a creature succeeds in a saving throw, it is immune to this ability for 24 hours.